Automated Payment Transaction tax: History

-The system was developed by University of Wisconsin–Madison Professor of Economics Dr. Edgar L. Feige, a student of Milton Friedman who earned his PhD in Economics at the University of Chicago.
+The system was developed by University of Wisconsin–Madison Professor of Economics Dr. Edgar L. Feige, a student of Milton Friedman who earned his PhD in economics at the University of Chicago.
 Feige first presented the idea of taxing all transactions at the International Institute of Public Finance meetings in Buenos Aires, Argentina in 1989.
 Brazil took Feige's advise and adopted a plan similar to the APT Tax.
 However, Brazil added it on top of its existing taxes.
 Despite this, the tax has been relatively successful according to a 2009 report.
 It was first put in the US national spotlight in February 2003 when it was covered by The New York Times.
 The Times endorsed the plan as "fair, simple, and efficient."
 On April 28, 2005, the APT proposal was presented to the President's Advisory Panel on Federal Tax Reform in Washington, DC.
+Economists at the World Bank in 2010 noted Feige's proposal for a "comprehensive automated payments tax applied at a very low rate... replacing a wide range of other taxes and greatly reducing the deadweight cost of the entire tax system."

 Dr. William J. Hermann Jr. has been one of the most vocal supporters of the APT Tax in recent decades, becoming the Director of a group advocating for the tax in 2004.
 In 2021, Dr. Hermann began pushing a differing proposal called the Automated Deposit Tax, which he also calls the "Tiny Tax."
 He says it is a combination of a Tobin Tax and APT Tax.
 It would only charge the party depositing money into their account, rather than both parties to a transaction.

 In 2019, the Lighthouse Law Club, led by Mark Emery Boswell, began supporting and promoting the idea.

+Additionally, another similar proposal (by an anonymous author) known as the Universal Exchange Tax (UET) has been proposed since circa 2010.
+The UET is a tax on all electronic transactions of any kind that pass through any clearinghouse, albeit with some subtle differences (such as only taxing one side of each transaction rather than splitting it to both sides).
+A rate of 0.1% in the US at the federal level is estimated to be able to raise up to 5 trillion dollars (on an estimated tax base of 5 quadrillion dollars), assuming no significant shrinking of the tax base, which is more optimistic than Feige's proposal.